 - Sosaties (South African lamb and apricot kebabs - less common flavors but so good)

 - Anticuchos de carne (Peruvian chili-marinated skewers)

 - Plus get more summer recipes in the archives.

 - ½ cup finely chopped parsley (about ½ bunch, or a little more to taste)

 - 2 cloves garlic

-- 1 tsp dried oregano (or 1 tbsp fresh)
+- 1 teaspoon dried oregano (or use around double if fresh)